let-Hazel/Java-full-course/src/main/java/module10/README.md

 * Understand object relationships deeply
 * Know when to use aggregation
 * Know when to use composition
-* Build more realistic software systems
+* Design realistic software systems
-* Improve architectural thinking
+* Improve architecture-level thinking
-* Design stronger OOP systems
+* Strengthen OOP mastery
-* Prepare for enterprise-level software development
+* Prepare for enterprise software design

 ---

 # 🏆 Success Mindset

+Professional software is built from interconnected systems, not isolated classes.

-Understanding object relationships is critical for:
+Mastering object relationships prepares you for:

-* Large software systems
+* Backend systems
+* Enterprise applications
-* Backend development
+* APIs
 * Game development
-* APIs
-* Enterprise applications
 * Clean architecture
+* Large-scale software engineering

-This module moves you beyond isolated classes and into designing interconnected software systems like professional developers.
+This module moves you from basic OOP into designing real-world software structures like professional developers.